adkron/dirtyinformation.com/_posts/2017-2-3-testing_named_agents.markdown

 Done, we are well on our way to winning.

-Time to write some tests frist because we are awesome developers.
+Time to write some tests first because we are awesome developers.
 Our tests utilize the counter that we started in the application so there is no need to worry about starting the link on our own.
 This makes for a nice clutter free test.